I still haven’t lost my pregnancy weight.

 But then he turned on me.

-So here I am, sixty years old, and my son is still asserting his independence.
+So here I am, sixty years old, and my son is STILL addressing his independence.

 At times, he even thinks the same thing as that blogger, Tony Kansas City, used to think, the one who called me a witch.
-Not the real kind—a woman with strength who uses her power for good things, like healing and such— the brainwashed kind.
+Not the real kind—a woman with strength who uses her power on good things, like healing and such—the brainwashed kind.
 The kind with all the stereotypes bestowed on a passionate woman’s head.

 I wish I was a witch.